Zelenograd: Administrative divisions

 The first four districts (about 2/3 area and population) are unofficially formed Old City, and Kryukovo District (separated by Saint Petersburg – Moscow Railway) is unofficially named New City.
 The most of postal address in city has no name of street or square—the most of buildings have only 3- or 4-digit number: the first one or two digits are number of microdistrict, the last two ones are number of building within microdistrict borders.
 There is no 13th microdistrict in Zelenograd.

 Economy

 Industries

 Zelenograd is home to the National Research University of Electronic Technology (MIET).

 Zelenograd was the headquarters of Sitronics Concerne since its founding in 1997 until 2005 (when its headquarters moved to Moscow) and Zelenograd is the headquarters of Mikron and Angstrem—both largest Russian integrated circuit manufacturers.

 Zelenograd is one of technical-innovative type special economic zones.
 Since December 21, 2005 SEZ "Zelenograd" officially consists of 2 areas: Area "Alabushevo" (141.87 ha), a main area for new plants and research centers; and Area "MIET" (4.47 ha), a technology park (mostly MIET spin-off enterprises).

 Sports

-A local football team Zelenograd (nicknamed Zelyono-Belye, or Green-Whites) was founded in 2002 and in 2007-2010 had been playing in the Russian Second Division.
-A local rugby team Zelenograd was founded in 2006 and played in Russian Rugby Championship 2008 (but it could not get to Championship 2009).
+It has a local football team Zelenograd and a local rugby team Zelenograd.